ZIP Code: Types

-Unique ZIP Codes are used for governmental agencies, universities, businesses, or buildings receiving sufficiently high volumes of mail to justify the assignment to them of exclusive ZIP Codes.
+Unique ZIP Codes are used for governmental agencies, universities, businesses, prisons, or buildings receiving sufficiently high volumes of mail to justify the assignment to them of exclusive ZIP Codes.
 Government examples include 20505 for the Central Intelligence Agency in Washington, D.C., and 81009 for the Federal Citizen Information Center of the U.S. General Services Administration (GSA) in Pueblo, Colorado.
 An example of a university-specific ZIP Code is 21252, which serves Towson University.
-An example of a private address unique ZIP Code is that assigned to the headquarters of Walmart (72716).
-They may also be assigned to a single program, such as the Postal Service's Operation Santa Claus program, under which children are invited to write to Santa Claus at "North Pole 88888".
+An example of a unique ZIP Code assigned to a prison is 81290 for the Federal Correctional Complex near Florence, Colorado.
+An example of a private address with a unique ZIP Code is that assigned to the headquarters of Walmart (72716).
+They may also be assigned to a single individual, such as Smokey Bear "20252", or a program, such as the Postal Service's Operation Santa Claus program, under which children are invited to write to Santa Claus at "North Pole 88888".

 An example of a PO box-only ZIP Code is 22313, used for boxes at the main post office in Alexandria, Virginia, including those used by the United States Patent and Trademark Office.
 In the area surrounding that post office, home and business mail delivery addresses use ZIP Code 22314, a standard ZIP Code.

-By geography
+Geographic hierarchy

 Primary state prefixes

-ZIP Codes are numbered with the first digit representing a certain group of U.S. states, the second and third digits together representing a region in that group (or perhaps a large city) and the fourth and fifth digits representing a group of delivery addresses within that region.
+ZIP Codes are numbered with the first digit representing a certain group of U.S. states, the second and third digits together representing a region in that group (or perhaps a large city), and the fourth and fifth digits representing a group of delivery addresses within that region.
 The main town in a region (if applicable) often gets the first ZIP Codes for that region; afterward, the numerical order often follows the alphabetical order.
 Because ZIP Codes are intended for efficient postal delivery, there are unusual cases where a ZIP Code crosses state boundaries, such as a military facility spanning multiple states or remote areas of one state most easily serviced from a bordering state.
 For example, ZIP Code 42223 serves Fort Campbell, which spans Christian County, Kentucky, and Montgomery County, Tennessee, and ZIP Code 97635 includes portions of Lake County, Oregon, and Modoc County, California.

-In general, the first three digits designate a sectional center facility, the mail sorting and distribution center for an area.
+The first three digits generally designate a sectional center facility, the area's mail sorting and distribution center.
 A sectional center facility may have more than one three-digit code assigned to it.
 For example, the Northern Virginia sectional center facility in Merrifield is assigned codes 220, 221, 222, and 223.
 In some cases, a sectional center facility may serve an area in an adjacent state, usually due to the lack of a proper location for a center in that region.
 For example, 739 in Oklahoma is assigned to Amarillo, Texas; 297 in South Carolina is assigned to Charlotte, North Carolina; 865 in Arizona is assigned to Albuquerque, New Mexico; and 961 in California to Reno, Nevada.